Skip to main content

 View Dr. Mittal's CV.

-Mona Mittal is an Assistant Professor in the Department of Family Science, School of Public Health, at the University of Maryland, College Park.
+Mona Mittal (she/her) is an Associate Professor in the Department of Family Science, School of Public Health, at the University of Maryland, College Park.
 She received her Ph.D. in Marriage and Family Therapy from Texas Tech University and a Masters in Clinical Investigation from the University of Rochester.
 As a clinical researcher, Dr. Mittal is engaged in prevention and intervention research aimed at improving the health outcomes of women with experiences of intimate partner violence (IPV).
 Her research interests include the physical, emotional, and sexual health of women with a specific focus on psychological trauma, interruption of the intergenerational cycle of violence, and physiological mechanisms linking IPV and adverse health outcomes across the lifespan.
 She is the recipient of a K01 Research Scientist Career Development Award funded by NIMH aimed at developing and testing an integrated HIV-IPV risk reduction intervention for women with experiences of IPV.
 Most recently, she has received NIH funding to extend the focus of her research to include couples.
 In her new project, Dr. Mittal is addressing the synergistic interactions between substance use, violence, and HIV/AIDS (SAVA syndemic) that have been closely linked with HIV acquisition in the African American population.

 Education and Training